christoph26/2016-DLRW-exercies/latent/README.md

   <img src="filters autoencoder/filters_rmsprop n_hidden=100corruption=0.3 and l1_pen=0.0.png"/>
 </p>

-Generally, the respective fields look quite simple.
+Generally, the respective fields look quite similar.
 However, in the pictures with corruption the dark parts in the weights are smaller.
-Single neurons focus on smaller features in the data.
+In this case, single neurons focus on smaller features in the data.
+Also, it can be observed that corruption reduces the background noise in the respective fields.

 ###L1-penalty
 Introducing L1 penalties leads to great results.
 By forcing most of the hidden units to be close zero, the information about input data is concentrated in only a few nodes.
 As a consequence the weights of the inner nodes become more and more similar to concrete data.